shivamujawame/AIW-Infra-Migration/Labfiles/getting-started-discover-assess.md

+# Discover And Assess On-prem Windows & SQL Servers

+### Overall Estimated Duration: 4 hours

+## Overview

+## Objective

+## Prerequisites

+## Architecture

+## Architecture Diagram

+## Explanation of Components

-# Getting Started with Your AIW-INFRA-MIGRATION Workshop
+## Getting started with the lab

-Welcome to your AIW-Infra-Migration workshop!
+Welcome to your Discover And Assess On-prem Windows & SQL Servers Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment

 Once you're ready to dive in, your virtual machine and **Lab Guide** will be right at your fingertips within your web browser.